whocov/whoforecast/README.md

 This is an experimental package to run nowcasting and forecasting analysis and create a report output. ***Please note that the user of this package is responsible for the outputs and these are not WHO endorsed.***

 ***THIS APP IS CURRENTLY IN EARLY DEVELOPMENT - PLEASE LOG A GITHUB ISSUE OR CONTACT THE AUTHORS FOR ANY ISSUES.
-MORE DETAILS ARE IN THE PROCESS OF BEING ADDED TO OUTPUT REPORT.***
+ADDITIONAL FUNCTIONALITY FOR SUBNATIONAL ESTIMATES AND MORE DETAILS IN OUTPUT REPORT ARE IN THE PROCESS OF BEING ADDED.***

 ## Installation